higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 ## 9. Possible Extensions & Future Work

 1. **Tiered Conviction NFTs**
-   - Instead of a single threshold, define multiple tiers (e.g., ≥0.1%, ≥0.42%, ≥1%), awarding different NFT “rarities” based on the user’s stake.
+   - Instead of a single threshold, define multiple tiers (e.g., ≥0.1%, ≥0.42%, ≥1%), awarding different NFT "rarities" based on the user's stake.

 2. **DAO Governance**
    - Integrate a governance token or use the memecoin itself as a voting mechanism.
 Allow changes to fee rates or thresholds via on-chain proposals.